General Information

 Academic Option

-- Programs that offer multiple options (focus areas) can require that students select a specific option and complete the grouping of classes outlined as part of a degree path.
+- Programs that offer multiple academic options (focus areas) can require that students select a specific option and complete the grouping of classes outlined as part of a degree path.

 Online Learning Degrees